Choral works by Max Bruch: Damajanti

 Damajanti (opus 78) for soprano, chorus and orchestra (2 3 2 3 - 4 2 3 1 - chorus str tmp) is based on the Indian-themed poem Nala and Damajanti by Friedrich Rückert, with excerpts from a poem by Heinrich Bulthaupt.
-It was written in 1903 though the idea had originally occurred to Bruch in 1886 but es did not receive a draft libretto from Heinrich Bulthaupt until 1893.
+It was written in 1903 though the idea had originally occurred to Bruch in 1886 but he did not receive a draft libretto from Heinrich Bulthaupt until 1893.
 Further work followed, and the final libretto was compiled by Bruch himself, combining Rückert’s translation of the ancient Indian epic with fragments of the poem by Bulthaupt.
 The première finally took place on 20 October 1903.

 The subject of the work is Damajanti, wife of the young Indian king Nala, who, led astray by an evil spirit, has gambled away his realm and is wandering in a desolate wilderness with her.
 Distraught by their suffering, he asks Damayanti to part ways from him but she refuses.
 One night, while she is sleeping, Nala secretly abandons her, believing that no further evil can befall her once he is gone.

 The cantata begins at the point where Damajanti finds herself alone and despairing in the wilderness.
 She decides to seek help from penitents in a grove and explains that she needs their help to find her husband.
-They agree to assist her the grove then vanishes.
+They agree to assist her but the grove then vanishes.
 Damayanti wonders whether the grove and the penitents were only figments of her imagination.
 Her doubts are soon dispelled when invisible guardian spirits encourage her to continue her search.
 Full of hope and confidence, she again sets out on her path.